marcoevang/camilladsp-setrate/README.md

 ## Final notes
 - This tool is useful if the audio player and *CamillaDSP* run on distinct computers.
 In case they run on the same computer, I recommend using the [alsa_cdsp](https://github.com/scripple/alsa_cdsp) plugin instead to get automatic sample rate switching.
-- Devices other than USB gadgets may not provide the necessary information on sample rate change.
 - Starting with version 2.0.0 the sample rate change process is driven by a finite-state machine whose diagram is provided under the *doc* folder.
-You can find tons of information about this technique on the Internet, just search for "finite-state machine".
+You can find tons of information about this technique on the Internet (start [here](https://www.spiceworks.com/tech/tech-general/articles/what-is-fsm/) and [here](https://broken-bytes.medium.com/using-state-machines-in-software-development-b784f6d37b34))
 - Starting with version 2.1.0 the flags `--err`, `--warn`, `--user` and `--notice` have been removed as unnecessary.
 The `--loglevel` option can be used instead.

+- Capture devices other than *USB gadgets* may not provide the necessary information on sample rate change.
+- If using a capture device other than the *USB gadget*, you may need to change the `ALSA_CONTROL_NAME` constant value in the `setrate.h` file according to the name of the alsa control.
-- If your _CamillaDSP_ configuration is big, you may need to increase the size of the message buffer by updating the `BUFLEN` value in the `setrate.h` file.
+- If your _CamillaDSP_ configuration is big, you may need to increase the size of the message buffer by updating the `BUFLEN` constant value in the `setrate.h` file.

 - ***camilladsp-setrate***  works with all released versions of CamillaDSP.